 - Monday, October 10, 2022

-The Damariscotta Pumpkinfest & Regatta in Damariscotta, Maine, is always on Columbus Day Weekend, and it is a sight to see: giant pumpkins on parade, pumpkin pie eating contests, Pumpkin Derby races, pumpkin pancakes for breakfast, a pumpkin hunt for kids, and a 180-foot giant pumpkin drop that is a gooey orange mess of destruction.
-The ultimate event of the weekend, though, is Columbus Day Monday's Pumpkin Regatta, where giant hollowed-out pumpkins are used as boats in a madcap race—get there early for a harborside seat.
+- The Damariscotta Pumpkinfest & Regatta in Damariscotta, Maine, is always held over Columbus Day weekend and it is a sight to see.
+The ultimate event of the weekend is the Pumpkin Regatta on Monday, where giant hollowed-out pumpkins are used as boats in a madcap race.
+Get there early for a harborside seat.